traefik/traefik/docs/configuration/acme.md

 docker run -v "/my/host/acme:/etc/traefik/acme" traefik
 ```

-!!! note
+!!! warning
     This file cannot be shared per many instances of Træfik at the same time.
-    If you have to use Træfik cluster mode, please use [a KV store entry](/configuration/acme/#storage-kv-entry).
+    If you have to use Træfik cluster mode, please use [a KV Store entry](/configuration/acme/#storage-kv-entry).

-#### Storage KV entry

-It's a the key where Træfik has to store data in a KV store.
+#### Store data in a KV store entry

-The key must contain the træfik prefix.
+ACME certificates can be stored in a KV Store entry.

 ```toml
 storage = "traefik/acme/account"
 ```

 **This kind of storage is mandatory in cluster mode.**
-Thanks to the Træfik cluster mode algorithm (based on [the Raft Consensus Algorithm](https://raft.github.io/)), only one instance will contact Let's encrypt to resolve the challenges.
-The others instances will get ACME certificate from the `storage` entry.

 Because KV stores (like Consul) have limited entries size, the certificates list is compressed before to be set in a KV store entry.

 !!! note
-    It's possible to store up to 120 ACME certificates in Consul.
+    It's possible to store up to approximately 100 ACME certificates in Consul.

 ### `acme.httpChallenge`